Recycling Hot Line (908) 226-7620

 South Plainfield's curbside recycling program is "single-stream."
 Our recyclables go to a sorting facility.
 Therefore, we do not need to keep our bottles and cans separate from our paper.
 You can mix all of your recyclables together.
 If you wish, you can keep paper separated from bottles and cans, but they will be collected together in one truck.
 Do not set recyclables at the curb in plastic bags.
 Materials must be collected loose for sorting.
 PLEASE PUT ONLY THE RECYCLABLES LISTED BELOW IN YOUR BIN.
 ITEMS THAT ARE NOT ON THE LIST WILL NOT BE RECYCLED.

-Put the following recyclable items at the curb for pickup every other week:
+Put the following recyclable items at the curb for pickup by 6:00 a.m. every other week:

-If you plan to use the Borough's Recycling Drop-Off Center on Kenneth Avenue, you should continue to separate your recyclables because we have separate boxes there for cardboard; for newspapers and mixed paper; and for commingled bottles and cans.
-The Drop-Off Center takes only SIC code #1 and #2 plastic bottles (e.g... soda bottles, milk jugs, laundry detergent bottles) in the commingled mix, no other kinds of plastic or food packaging.
+If you plan to use the Borough's Recycling Drop-Off Center on Kenneth Avenue, you should continue to separate your recyclables because we have one box there for cardboard, another for newspapers and mixed paper, and a different box for commingled bottles and cans.
+The Drop-Off Center also takes only SIC code #1 and #2* plastic bottles (e.g.... soda bottles, milk jugs, laundry detergent bottles) in the commingled mix, no other kinds of plastic or food packaging.
+Plastic that is not a bottle goes in your household trash.

-Have your recyclables at the curb by 6:00 a.m. on your collection day.
+Put your recyclables at the curb by 6:00 a.m. on your collection day.
 You can set them out the night before after 7:00 p.m.
-If your recyclables are not collected when scheduled, call the Borough Recycling Coordinator (908-226-7621) as soon as you know you have been missed, but within 24 hours.
-If you call after office hours, leave a message on the answering machine.
+If your recyclables are not collected when scheduled, call the Borough's Recycling Coordinator (908-226-7621) or the MCIA Recycling Program Coordinator (1-800-488-6242) within 24 hours.
+If you call after office hours, leave a message.
+You can also report a miss to the South Plainfield Recycling Hotline (908-226-7620).
+Neither Borough line is monitored on weekends.
 Note that we can send the driver back if he missed you, but not if you missed putting your bins out on time.
-If you register with MyWaste, you can have reminders sent to you by text or email.
+If you register with RecycleCoach, you can have reminders sent to you by text or email.

 Recycling Collection Holidays